-Best Restaurants: Entering Sushi Yasuda one is immediately aware of the absence of art, decorations, anything that might attract the eye.
-It is minimalist to the extreme, bamboo-plank walls and open spaces.
+Asian, Midtown's Best Restaurants, Best Restaurants: Upon entering Sushi Yasuda, one is immediately aware of the absence of art, decorations, or anything that might attract the eye.
+It is minimalist to the extreme with bamboo-plank walls and open spaces.
 This simplicity is reflected in Chef Naomichi Yasuda's cuisine as well.
-The filets of fish are custom cut for each order as pre-cut fish will begin to break down almost immediately, losing some of its delicate textures and flavors.
-The pure and clean dishes built out of respect for tradition have helped this restaurant to a three star review in the New York Times.
-TRAIN: S, 4, 5, 6, 7 to 42nd St-Grand Central.
+The fillets of fish are custom-cut for each order, as pre-cut fish begins to break down almost immediately, losing some of its delicate textures and flavors.
+The pure and clean dishes are built out of respect for tradition have helped this restaurant to earn a three star review in the New York Times, and numerous accolades on lists like these ones the city over.